What are the responsibilities and job description for the Park Equipment Operator or Senior Park Equipment Operator position at City of Plano?

 At the City of Plano, our values make us who we are and guide us as we SERVE our city.
 As members of Team Plano, our organizational Values (what is most important to us) make up the acronym, SERVE (Stewardship Engaged Respectful Visionary Excellence).

-Park Equipment Operator (The job posting for the Senior Park Equipment Operator is listed below.)
+Park Equipment Operator (The job description for the Senior Park Equipment Operator is listed below.)

 Distinguishing Characteristics: This is the journey-level classification in the Park Equipment Operator series.
 The incumbent operates light and/or heavy equipment and follows procedures to accomplish end results, within guidelines.
 Incumbent may lead the work activities of others in the absence of the Park Equipment Operator, Senior.
 This class is distinguished from Park Equipment Operator, Senior in that the latter is a higher-level class in the series that performs more complex technical, investigative, and supervisory duties requiring a higher level of knowledge and skill.